Twig Adventures

 It was getting dark just as I came to Scissors Crossing and the road to Julian.
 I hadn’t planned on going to town but it depended on if I could find water at the junction.
 There was supposed to be about 8 gallons but all I could find was trash.
 I hated that it had just gotten dark, as it made it hard to search.
 I couldn’t even see where the trail went after it came to the road.
 If only I had left just a bit earlier in the morning.

-I texted Stellar for more info and meanwhile, decided to try to beg some water from a passing RV.
+I decided to try to beg some water from a passing RV.
 There were 2 pulled over and I went to the first one.
 I think the family was making dinner and it must have scared the hell out of them to see a person just appear out of the desert in the dark.
-They gave me about a liter anyways and I figured that was better than nothing.
+They gave me about a liter anyway and I figured that was better than nothing.
 I had one bottle of my own left but needed enough to make dinner and last me 24 miles to the next source the following day.

 There was a creepy feeling about the place, like I was being watched, so I grabbed all I needed and left.
-Stellar later told me that he had seen a woman (who was definitely not a hiker) hanging out at 7 am the next morning, so I had probably been right about not being alone.
+Another hiker later told me that he had seen a woman (who was definitely not a hiker) hanging out at 7 am the next morning, so I had probably been right about not being alone.
 It may be that other people besides PCT hikers take advantage of free water and food in the middle of nowhere.
-Who knows what else they might take advantage of.